Ukdav/Project-Lamp-Stack-Implementation/README.md

 ![sudo mkdir](https://github.com/Ukdav/Project-Lamp-Stack-Implementation/assets/139593350/5c947c9e-2bf3-43d1-aaba-fb540037abd7)

-Then we change permissions of the project lamp directory to the current user system.
+Then we change the permissions of the project lamp directory to the current user system.

 *$ sudo chown -R $USER:$USER /var/www/projectlamp*

 ![sudo chown](https://github.com/Ukdav/Project-Lamp-Stack-Implementation/assets/139593350/ef80ed8e-9fab-429f-a946-044fd1b84fe1)

-The projectlampstack directory represents the directory that will contain files related to our website as it represents a new server block on the Apache webserver.
+The projectlamp directory represents the directory that will contain files related to our website as it represents a new server block on the Apache webserver.
 In order to spin up this server block we need to configure it by creating a .conf file.

 sudo vi /etc/apache2/sites-available/projectlampstack.conf